 Strategic planning in education: Webster University Case Study

-The Strategic Plan of the University has been judiciously modeled in such manner as to fit its bold vision to “ensure high quality learning experiences that transform students for global citizenship and individual excellence”.
-The themes and objectives of their Strategic Plan are rendered to integrate the academic and educational frames of Webster University in innovative ways, so as to excellently deliver programs, services and graduates.
+The Strategic Plan of the University has been judiciously modeled in such a manner as to fit its bold vision to “ensure high-quality learning experiences that transform students for global citizenship and individual excellence”.
+The themes and objectives of their Strategic Plan are rendered to integrate the academic and educational frames of Webster University in innovative ways, so as to excellently deliver programs, services, and graduates.

 There are four themes that Webster University proposes for the fulfillment of its Strategic Plan.
 Each of these four themes is complemented by four objectives.
 Following the Balanced Scorecard structure, the themes and objectives are grouped accordingly, into four perspectives.

 - Investment of resources;

 - Organizational capacity.

 The Themes and their associated objectives can be found below:1.
 Theme: Global innovation through inclusive leadership:

 - Objective 1: Achieve leadership through global educational programs

 - Objective 2: Increase reputation through global innovation

 - Objective 4: Encourage leadership training and opportunities for skill development